7 Ways to Tackle Holiday Debt

 2. Transfer Your Credit Card Debt

-In order to influence you to change credit card companies, you’ll often extremely low or even no interest offers on competitors’ credit cards for an introductory period.
+You’ll often see extremely low or even no interest offers on competitors’ credit cards for an introductory period.
 If you think you can pay off your debt while the low rate is in effect, you may want to consider consolidating your debt onto a new card with low or no interest.

 However, be sure you can pay everything off before the introductory period ends, or at the very least, be sure you can live with the normal rate on the card.
 If you consolidate debt and then keep charging up your now empty cards, or if you don’t pay off the debt during the introductory period and end up paying at a higher rate, then you can come out worse than you were before.